dexity/techcrunch-reader/README.md

-# techcrunch-reader
+TechCrunch is a

-Alexa application for reading TechCrunch online
+read articles